Morudu7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13.Script to change group owner to school for the file hello 14.Script that changes owner to vincent and gruop owner to staff for all files and directories in the current dir 15.Script that change the permissions of symbolic file _hello to user vincent and group staff
+13.Script to change group owner to school for the file hello 14.Script that changes owner to vincent and gruop owner to staff for all files and directories in the current dir 15.Script that change the permissions of symbolic file _hello to user vincent and group staff 17.Script to play StarWars iv episode on the terminal